 Let’s take a closer look at some of the most haunted hotels in Indiana.

 Rockport Inn was built in the 1850s as a private residence and was one of the first buildings in the area to have glass windows!
 Some say that it was actually part of the Underground Railroad.
 The building is now an inn and a haunted one at that!
 Employees and guests alike have reported seeing a female apparition, thought to be the wife of a former owner.
 She is often seen and heard walking the hallways in the evenings.

 6 - French Lick Springs Hotel, French LickBook a Room

-Housekeeping staff say that in one particular room, there is a red stain which keeps appearing in the bathtub where an jilted bride committed suicide.
-The staff also say that the entire sixth floor of the building seems to be rife with strange shadows, cold spots, sudden rushes of air, phantom footsteps and disembodied laughter.
-The front desk also say the frequently receive strange calls from rooms that they know are unoccupied!
+Housekeeping staff say that in one particular room, there is a red stain that keeps appearing in the bathtub where a jilted bride committed suicide.
+The staff also say that the entire sixth floor of the building seems to be rife with strange shadows, cold spots, sudden rushes of air, phantom footsteps, and disembodied laughter.
+The front desk also says they frequently receive strange calls from rooms that they know are unoccupied!

 5 - Roads Hotel, Atlanta

 It is believed that Abraham Kauffman built Roads Hotel back in 1893 when it was a layover stop for the railroad.
 It is said to be one of Indiana’s most haunted accommodations with multiple ghosts calling it home.
 Some of the sightings from guests include men, women and children.

 It is usual for people to hear disembodied voices and phantom footsteps.
 There are also reports of lights turning on and off and also of doors opening or closing by themselves.